 A must-see for any rom-com and Christmas love.

 A new one but a winner for sure.
-Last Christmas, named for the late great George Michael's song and sprinkled with is wonderful tunes, was a smash hit when it came out in 2019.
+Last Christmas, named for the late great George Michael's song and sprinkled with wonderful tunes, was a smash hit when it came out in 2019.
 Starring Emilia Clarke, of Game of Thrones fame and Henry Golding as the romantic lead this a quintessentially British Christmas.

 Written by British national treasure Emma Thompson, who also stars as Clarke's mother, truly shines in this one.
 An instant funny feel-good Christmas go to!